7 Oct. 2014: Keels and wherries in the 18th century

-The Norfolk Wherry Trust are hosting an illustrated talk by Margaret Bird, the editor of Mary Hardy’s diary, on ‘Keels and wherries in the 18th century‘.
-It will be held at Ludham Village Hall, in the heart of the Norfolk Broads, on Tuesday 7 October 2014 at 7.15 pm.
-More details are given below about this event.
+Margaret Bird will give an illustrated talk on ‘Keels and wherries in the 18th century‘ at Ludham Village Hall, on the Norfolk Broads, on Tuesday 7 October 2014 at 7.15 pm.
+More details are given below about this event, which is being hosted by the Norfolk Wherry Trust.

 Members of the Norfolk Wherry Trust can attend free of charge.
 Non-members are welcome, but will be asked to pay £2 on the door, to help with expenses.